 Strengthens feet muscles

-A-skip teaches you to run on the balls of your feet that reduce the time you are in contact with the ground, thus increasing your speed.
+A-skip teaches you to run on the balls of your feet which reduces the time you are in contact with the ground, thus increasing your speed.

 How and when to include A-skip in your training?

 A-skip is a running drill used in warm-up routines before more intensive training or races.
 Also, you can use it after an easy jog, when you are not as tired, so you could focus on the proper execution of the exercise.